 The FASB issued ASU 2016-02, Leases (Topic 842).
 This new standard amends a number of aspects of lease accounting, including requiring lessees to recognize operating leases with a term greater than one year on their balance sheet as a right-of-use asset and corresponding lease liability, measured at the present value of the lease payments.
-The new standard is now effective for private companies for fiscal years beginning after December 15, 2021, which means that it will be effective for the Association for the year beginning January 1, 2022.
-Early adoption is permitted.
+The new standard is now effective for fiscal years beginning after December 15, 2021, which means that it will be effective for the Foundation for the year beginning January 1, 2022.
 The new standard is required to be adopted using a modified retrospective approach.
 Management will be evaluating the potential impact of the new guidance and is currently uncertain what impact the pronouncement will have on the financial statements, if any.